Skip to content

 20. Maps of estates/management units?

 The company reports the coordinates for all its estates, however, these coordinates do not show estate boundaries.
-An updated map of all estates controlled by the company is submitted to the RSPO in 2021.
-Also, maps of 9 estates out of the total 32 estates controlled by the company are available on the GFW database.
-The company has also submitted the updated maps to the RSPO.
+An updated map of all estates controlled by the company is submitted to the RSPO in 2023.
+Also, maps of 9 estates out of the total 33 estates controlled by the company are available on the GFW database.

 • P